Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Not suitable are

-Avoid mistakes: How you should not package
+Avoiding mistakes: How you should not pack

 What’s inside?
-Information about the box contents
+Information about the carton contents

 Send FBA goods to Amazon: Package, truck, or container?